GabrielCSTR/youtube-live-chat/README.md

     ```
     - Typescript
     ```typescript
-    import { YoutubeLiveChat } from "youtube-chat"
+    import { YoutubeLiveChat } from "yt-live-stream"
     ```
 3. Create instance with ChannelID or LiveID
     ```javascript